cardokh/CFFP/docs/02-architecture-discovery.md

 * TimesheetSubmitted
 * LessonCompleted

-These events should be published within the application and handled through an internal event mechanism.
+Events should be published and consumed internally within the application.

 ---